Bruce Lehrmann: Corruption agency raid

 In June 2024, the National Anti-Corruption Commission (NACC) searched Lehrmann's home.
 The raid was part of an investigation into allegations he improperly took confidential documents about the French submarine program.
 In September 2025, Lehrmann sued the NACC, alleging that the agency engaged in wrongdoing by raiding his house, with special minister of state Don Farrell also named in the case.
 He also alleged that he has been denied funding, which had been promised, for representation at a NACC hearing after the raid.
 Lehrmann and Farrell were ordered into mediation in October 2025.

-Lehrmann's request for funding was formerly rejected by Farrell on 22 October 2025, after waiting over a year for a decision, Lehrmann subsequently told the Federal Court that he would amend his case, seeking a judicial review.
+Lehrmann's request for funding was formally rejected by Farrell on 22 October 2025, after waiting over a year for a decision, Lehrmann subsequently told the Federal Court that he would amend his case, seeking a judicial review.

 Tasmanian car theft charge

 On 24 February 2025, Lehrmann appeared via telephone at the Magistrates Court of Tasmania on charges of stealing a four-wheel drive at Mountain River, Tasmania.
 He entered a not guilty plea on 19 June and was ordered to attend court in September.
 He attended court, by phone on 19 September 2025.
 During the hearing Burrows told the court that she would be subpoenaing a media interview given by the complainant, comparing it with a statutory declaration and looking for discrepancies.
 A suspended warrant was issued for Lehrmann after he failed to attend court for a contest mention on 6 November 2025.
 Burrows told the court that he was not available due to urgent medical issues.
-Magistrate Robert Webster said that Lehrmann needs to attend a delayed hearing on the 4th of December and bring a medical certificate or he would be arrested.
+Magistrate Robert Webster said that Lehrmann needs to attend a delayed hearing on 4 December and bring a medical certificate or he would be arrested.

+Lehrmann plead guilty on 4 December 2025 after the charge against him was downgraded from car theft to driving a car without consent.
+Lehrmann advised the court that he was partying at a house.
+His host took his keys from him in an attempt to stop him from driving because he was intoxicated and he had taken a nearby car which had its keys in it.
+Lehrmann was sentenced to a $100 fine, 12 months good behaviour and spared a conviction due to his previous lack of record.